Department of Children and Families

 Number of Positions: 1

-The Department of Children and Family Services is responsible for representing the state’s interest in juvenile proceedings, as well as protecting children from neglect and/or abuse.
+The Florida Department of Children and Families is responsible for representing the state’s interest in juvenile proceedings, as well as protecting children from neglect and/or abuse.
 Students in this office are assigned their own caseloads under supervision.
 Students obtain a working knowledge of juvenile dependency law.
 Students interview clients and Department caseworkers, draft original petitions, motions, and orders; and argue the Department’s position at hearings.

 Prerequisites: Students must have satisfactorily completed Evidence and Professional Responsibility; and either Civil Pretrial Practice or Trial Practice.
 Students must be certified pursuant to the Student Practice Rule.

 Recommended Courses: Family Law.